Showing results for content tagged 'fsp news'. Search instead for the keyword 'fsp news'.

 Published on March 8, 2017

-The Nigeria Agricultural Policy Project organized a training on data analysis and presentation in Abuja, March 7–8, 2017.
+The Nigeria Agricultural Policy Project convened a brainstorming session in Abuja for media representatives, March 8, 2017.

 FSG Faculty Meets with Akin Adesina, President of the African Development Bank, 2017 World Food Prize Laureate